-Peer mentors and PAL leaders have access to various ceremonies and support sessions run throughout the year, including the National PAL Leader Conference.
+Peer mentors and PAL leaders have access to various events and support sessions run throughout the year, including the European PAL Leader Conference.

 - Increasing and maximising attendance